-In addition, there are family and friends around the UK, and beyond, who have put up with me over the years.
-In particular, my son, Alan, played a large part in trying to make my on-line presentation intelligible.
+In addition, there are family and friends around the UK, and beyond, who have put up with my ways over the years.
+My son, Alan, and my daughter, Jane, get a ‘mention’ in the opening page, but ‘thanks’ again for being there.

 So, to conclude, designing and implementing safe experiments is not, of itself, a model.
 Why?
 Because it is a method of enquiry.
-It is a method that assumes I do not want you to accept my ideas.
-I want you to use the method of safe experimentation to help yourself.
+It involves a process that assumes I do not want you to accept my ideas.
+I want you to use the method of safe experimentation to help it work for yourself.

 Reading alone will not work until the words can be interpreted into your own world; trying things out is needed.
-Noticing what you’ve tried out and finding out what is important in the results you have generated are at least as important.
+Noticing what you’ve tried out and finding out what is important in the results you have generated.

-Also, I do insist that other authors are important; they can inform your methods and give you confidence on your plans – especially when you translate their ideas into your own world through your own experiments.
+Also, I do insist that other authors are important; they can inform your methods and give you confidence in your plans – especially when you translate their ideas into your own world through your own experiments.

 That said, gaining knowledge from known authorities is only a first step in the design of sound, safe experiments relevant to your life.